isabella232/partner-center-pr.pt-pt/partner-center/announcements/2020-december.md

 ### <a name="summary"></a>Resumo

-A lista de preços baseada em licenças de dezembro de 2020 e a matriz da lista de ofertas tem alguns problemas.
+A lista de preços baseada em licenças de dezembro de 2020 e a matriz da lista de ofertas têm alguns problemas.

 ### <a name="impacted-audience"></a>Audiência Impactada